4337 Arecibo: Naming

 The asteroid was named after the Arecibo Observatory in Puerto Rico, home to the world's largest filled-aperature radio telescope in the 20th century.
-The name was proposed by radar astronomer Steven J. Ostro, in recognition of the observatory's indispensable contributions to the characterization of Solar System bodies including asteroids.
+The name was proposed by radar astronomer Steven J. Ostro, in recognition of the observatory's contributions to the characterization of Solar System bodies including asteroids.
 The official naming citation was published by the Minor Planet Center on 8 June 1990.

 Occultations and satellite discovery

 On 19 May 2021, two amateur astronomers, David Gault and Peter Nosworthy, observed Arecibo passing in front of a magnitude 13.6 star and blocking out its light from New South Wales, Australia.
 Each observed the stellar occultation using high-speed video cameras attached to their 30-cm aperture telescopes at their home observatories, separated from each other by 0.7 km across (perpendicular) and 18 km along (parallel) the path of Arecibo's shadow across Earth.
 They detected a two-second-long occultation starting at 17:58 UTC, but then unexpectedly detected a secondary, shorter-duration occultation three seconds later.
 The observed drop in the star's brightness for both events was much greater than would be expected for a double star with one component occulted, leading Gault and Nosworthy to the conclusion that the secondary occultation was more likely caused by a natural satellite orbiting Arecibo.

 Several days after the discovery of Arecibo's satellite, other occultation astronomers were alerted to follow up in another occultation event by Arecibo over North America on 9 June 2021.
 Richard Nolthenius and Kirk Bender, separated from each other by 8.2 km across and 8 km along Arecibo's shadow path, successfully observed the 9 June 2021 occultation from central California.
 As Arecibo passed in front of a magnitude 12.0 star, they detected the primary two-second-long occultation starting at 10:58 UTC and then the satellite make a secondary occultation three seconds later, confirming the existence of Arecibo's satellite.
 The satellite discovery and confirmation results from the May and June 2021 occultations were formally published by Central Bureau for Astronomical Telegrams on 20 June 2021.
-Discoverers Gault and Nosworthy recognize Arecibo's satellite as the first asteroid moon discovered by amateur astronomers, and confirmed using the occultation method.
+Discoverers Gault and Nosworthy recognize Arecibo's satellite as the first asteroid moon discovered by amateur astronomers and confirmed using the occultation method.

 On 30 June 2021, astronomers across the United States prepared for another occultation by Arecibo to further follow up on its satellite, but majority of them experienced technical difficulties and unfavorable weather conditions, resulting in only 5 out of 15 different sites making successful observations.
 Only 3 of the 5 successful sites reported positive detections (Nolthenius, Bender, and Christopher Kitting of CSU East Bay reported positives) with a single occultation; the other two had misses and did not detect the satellite.
 It is possible the satellite and main body were a blended image, given the close orbit later determined.